openstack/neutron/TESTING.rst

 validate actual system interaction.
 Mocks should be used sparingly, if at all.
 Care should be taken to ensure that existing system resources are not modified and that resources created in tests are properly cleaned up both on test success and failure.
+Note that when run at the gate, the functional tests compile OVS from source.
+Check out neutron/tests/contrib/gate_hook.sh.
+Other jobs presently use OVS from packages.

 Let's examine the benefits of the functional testing framework.
 Neutron offers a library called 'ip_lib' that wraps around the 'ip' binary.